The 10 [Best Cheap] Nepal Orphanage and Children Volunteer Providers 2022

 The GVI Nepal children volunteer project involves education initiatives in Pokhara to support early childhood development and improve learning for students in a local primary school.
 The project focuses on improving literacy, along with social interaction and teamwork, while also helping the children improve their conversational English with the goal of improving future education and employment opportunities.
 The organization is serious about protecting children: They have a Child and Vulnerable Adult Protection Policy, which means program participants are required to complete background checks, and they support the global ChildSafe movement.

-There is no registration fee to join children volunteer program in Nepal; a two-week stay is priced at $1645, and a four-week stay is $2153.
+There is no registration fee to join the children volunteer program in Nepal; a two-week stay is priced at $1645, and a four-week stay is $2153.
 Fees cover 24-hour emergency phone support; 24-hour in-country support; a two-day orientation, including an introduction to the Nepali language and culture; accommodations and meals; access to alumni services and discounts; airport pickup; and all necessary project equipment and materials.

-GVI is a bit more expensive than other programs; however, their deep commitment to operate ethically and sustainably, especially in children’s and orphanage volunteer programs, along with unmatched training and support, mean you get what you pay for with this organization.
+GVI is a bit more expensive than other programs; however, their deep commitment to operating ethically and sustainably, especially in children’s and orphanage volunteer programs, along with unmatched training and support, means you get what you pay for with this organization.
 Excellent online reviews include comments like “a priceless experience” “felt supported and safe” “most incredible thing I have ever done.”
 If you want a high-quality, responsibly operated volunteer experience in Nepal, be sure to look at GVI.

 This article summarizes the best cheap orphanage and childcare volunteer opportunities available in Nepal.
 If you are seeking to volunteer in an orphanage in Nepal, feel free to contact any of the providers spotlighted.
-Also, read our articles on best affordable volunteer providers in India, Sirlanka, Thailand, Ghana, Uganda, Cambodia, Kenya, Tanzania, Peru, Guatemala, South Africa and Ecuador.
+Also, read our articles on the best affordable volunteer providers in India, Sirlanka, Thailand, Ghana, Uganda, Cambodia, Kenya, Tanzania, Peru, Guatemala, South Africa, and Ecuador.